UtahRails, This and That

 Utah Copper and B&G swapped steam locomotives, and electric locomotives, back and forth as operations in the mine, at the mills, and the railroad between them, waxed and waned.
 Several B&G steam locomotives were assigned to Utah Copper for operation, and several Utah Copper electric locomotives were assigned to B&G for yard and car dumper service.
 How to refer to them in photos?

 The best answer is to simply write about the changes.
 Reporting marks or abbreviations simply don't work in cases like this.
 In photos of the equipment, the only abbreviation is UCC, for Utah Copper Company.
 Until it was dissolved in 1948, all internal documents show the B&G as the Ore Delivery Department, or ODD.
 After 1948, it became the Ore Haulage Division, or OHD.
-After 1941, although still a common carrier, the lettering on the B&G steam locomotives were changed to KCC.
+After 1941, although still a common carrier, the lettering on the B&G steam locomotives was changed to KCC.

 My reference to UCC comes from a photo of a company-built ore car that was used on the former steam-powered Bingham & Garfield.
 The original Utah Copper reporting mark, UCCX, is currently assigned to Union Carbide Canada.